 “A listen to Parks’ soulful Americana rock is to be immersed in warm guitar melodies, smoky vocals and troubadour narratives that gather strength with age.” – WNYC

-Born and raised in Jacksonville, Florida at a time when classical music was offered in public schools, Parks began his music career studying the viola in the sixth through eighth grades.
-After a transition to the guitar in 1973 he formed his first group, The Parental Tears Band (an ode to their parents’ shared dread that their offspring would pursue music careers).
+Born and raised in Jacksonville, Florida at a time when classical music was offered in public schools, Parks studied the Viola in the sixth grade.
 Succumbing to his parent’s advice that he lay the foundation for a more stable career, Parks enrolled in business school at the University of Georgia in Athens.
 Parks recalls “Unfortunately the fall-back strategy ultimately backfired as I became disillusioned with the mentality of making important decisions only in allegiance to the bottom line.
 I withdrew one year short of graduation.
-The best the thing about college was serving in the Student Union organization that promoted big concerts.
+The best thing about college was serving in the Student Union organization that promoted big concerts.
 Our budget was astronomical, our allegiance was to quality and most shows made money.
-I was fascinated by concert booking and production and I stayed to the bitter end at every load-out and roadies loved me.
-I learned that great reward could follow extra effort, for after a Dixie Dregs show I had the opportunity to play Duane Allman’s 1959 sunburst Gibson Les Paul, which at the time was in possession of Dregs’ road manager Twiggs Lyndon.
+I was fascinated by concert booking and production and I stayed beyond the end of every show to help the roadies.
+I learned that great reward could follow extra effort.
+After a Dixie Dregs show I was given the opportunity to play Duane Allman’s 1959 Sunburst Gibson Les Paul, which at the time was in possession of The Dregs’ road manager Twiggs Lyndon.
 I still feel the power and magic of that cherished guitar, which is now on display in the Rock and Roll Hall of Fame.”

-In 2000 Parks returned to New York in a business role as a label manager for indie MPress Records however in 2001 the New York scene re-ignited Walter’s urge to perform and he was asked to join Richie Havens’ trio.
-“Accompanying Richie from 2001-2011 and hearing that wonderful voice by his side on stages all over the world was incomparable honor.
-The grandest shows were at Madison Square Garden, Carnegie Hall, The Cannes Film Festival in France and The WOMAD Fests in New Zealand/Australia but nothing compared to the frenzy Richie would incite at The Jazz Cafe in London.”
+In 2000 Parks returned to New York with a re-ignited urge to perform and he was asked to join Richie Havens’ trio.
+“Accompanying Richie from 2001-2011 and hearing his wonderful voice at his side on stages all over the world was an incomparable honor.
+The grandest shows were at Madison Square Garden, Carnegie Hall, The Cannes Film Festival in France and the WOMAD fests in New Zealand/Australia.”